 - At Conclave you will receive a list of Sanctioned ("Official") Student Weekends, and you are EXPECTED to attend and participate in them all. - They take place in These are in September, October, November, February (Annual GRSP Leadership Weekend), March and April.
-These weekends are organized and paid for by Rotary Clubs throughout Georgia entirely and exclusively for you and your Class. - Put the weekends in your calendar and plan to attend them.
-And make sure that you reply promptly when you receive your weekend invitations and get in touch with your Trustee and Host Family EARLY to arrange transportation.
+These weekends are organized and paid for by Rotary Clubs throughout Georgia entirely and exclusively for you and your Class and represent a considerable amount of time and expense from those clubs and GRSP an investment we are willing to make because we enjoy getting to know you better AND giving you opportunities to spend time together is an integral part of the program. - Put the weekends in your calendar and plan to attend them.
+And make sure that you reply promptly when you receive your weekend invitations and get in touch with your Trustee and Host Family EARLY to arrange transportation. - If you have a reason that will keep you from attending a sanctioned weekend, you must have advance approval from your GRSP District Chair.